drplote/FG-2e-PlayersOption/README.md

 Example #4: The GM adds a standard "Giant Rat" from the Monster Manual to the combat tracker.
 It is size Tiny, but it is also 0 HD, which means it gets no kicker and is generated with it's standard 1d4 hp.

 Note: This is only implemented for NPCs.
 If you want the PCs to get a kicker, you'll have to edit their hit point total manually.

+A planned future improvement is additional options to make the kicker sized-based.

 ### Penetration Dice